proxmox/proxmox-backup/docs/storage.rst

 It is also possible to create :ref:`tape backups <tape_backup>` as a second storage medium.
 This way, you get an additional copy of your data on a different storage medium designed for long-term storage.
-Additionally, it can easily be moved around, be it to and off-site location or, for example, into an on-site fireproof vault for quicker access.
+Additionally, it can easily be moved around, be it to an off-site location or, for example, into an on-site fireproof vault for quicker access.

 Restrictive User & Access Management